The 19 most photogenic coffee shops in Montreal

-From Villeray to the Old Port, these independently owned java paradises serve expertly brewed and thoroughly curated beans, sanctioned by Montréal’s hip connoisseurs.
-Because I am a freelancer and despite the fact that my home office is very pretty, I do need to get out of these for walls every once in a while and I inevitably end up in one of these fine establishments.
+In this article, I’ll name some of the most popular Montreal coffee shops either because they’re expertly catered, or because they’re just plain gorgeous.
+After all, I am a freelancer and despite the fact that my home office is very pretty, I do need to get out of these for walls every once in a while; inevitably, I end up in one of these fine establishments.

-With now three branches scattered across Montréal, Café Myriade is not only beloved by Instagrammers thanks to the Nordic-inspired décor of their Mile End shop, but also by local coffee aficionados, as their grains are sourced from esteemed and fair-trade 49th Parallel Roasters in Vancouver.
+With now four branches scattered across Montréal, Café Myriade is not only beloved by Instagrammers thanks to the Nordic-inspired décor of their Mile End shop, but also by local coffee aficionados, as their grains are sourced from esteemed and fair-trade 49th Parallel Roasters in Vancouver.

 Pikolo Espresso Bar

-65 East Beaubien Street
+65 Beaubien E.

 Not so much a place to get work done as they only have 10 seats, Café Odessa however serves an excellent cup of coffee – regardless of whether you prefer a cold brew, drip coffee, lattes or espressos.
 Make sure to visit their next-door restaurant, Le Vieux-Vélo, which offers one of the best and least expensive brunches in the city.